 Young Families: You have young children or are planning a family.
 You also might have a mortgage and other debts.

-Young families are at their peak earning years, and typically this is when there are both short-term and long-term expenses.
-Covering debt obligations, maintaining a standard of living and affording post-secondary education in the future are the primary goals of obtaining coverage through a life insurance policy at this stage of life.
 This is a good time to start thinking about estate planning and consider the impact a disability could have on your ability to earn an income.
 Disability insurance can ensure that everything you have worked so hard to provide is paid for and uninterrupted.
 Similarly, a critical illness such as a heart attack, stroke or cancer, may require changes to your home, way of living and treatments.
 Critical Illness Insurance will pay a one-time payment once diagnosed to assist in these costs and protect your savings.

 In some cases, a layered approach, one that mixes short- and long-term solutions, may be the best way to achieve these goals in the most cost-effective manner.
 A licensed life insurance advisor is best-suited to help you determine what mix of term and permanent products would be best for you and your family.